 Termites feed on wood, as it’s one of their primary food sources.
 They quickly move through wood structures and wood surfaces to create tunnels and chambers.
-They’ll continue to eat wood throughout your home, including siding, railings, decks, door frames, attic trusses, beams, floors, wood furniture and ceilings.
+They’ll continue to eat wood throughout your home, including siding, railings, decks, door frames, attic trusses, beams, floors, wood furniture, and ceilings.
 You can often find evidence of them near entry doors and window frames.

-Many people falsely assume that because their home has a concrete foundation, that they are protected from subterranean termite damage.
-Termites excel at finding wood, and they will regularly enter a home through small cracks in concrete foundations, and work they way upwards into the walls and up to the wood in the attic.
+Many people falsely assume that because their home has a concrete foundation, they are protected from subterranean termite damage.
+Termites excel at finding wood, and they will regularly enter a home through small cracks in concrete foundations, and work their way upwards into the walls and up to the wood in the attic.

-How to Spot Termite Damage in Port St. Lucie, FL
+How To Spot Termite Damage In Port St. Lucie, FL

 Minor termite damage is hard to spot, which is why most people do not recognize it until the damage is extensive.
 Also, you can't always see the damage until subterranean termites tunnel through drywall and make themselves apparent.